zero-to-prod/data-model/README.md

 ## Features

-- [Simple Interface](#hydrating-from-data): A single entry point to create class instances from associative arrays or objects.
+- [Non-Invasive](#hydrating-from-data): Simply add the DataModel trait to a class.
+No need to extend, implement, or construct.
 - [Recursive Instantiation](#recursive-hydration): Recursively instantiate classes based on their type.
 - [Type Casting](#property-level-cast): Supports primitives, custom classes, enums, and more.
 - [Life-Cycle Hooks](#life-cycle-hooks): Run methods before and after a value is resolved with [pre](#pre-hook) and [post](#post-hook).